Our Team

 Vincent Haisha is a Partner at Flood Law and a principal member of the Criminal Practice Group.

-Todd Flood is the managing partner of Flood Law, PLLC, and has a proven track record of trying over three hundred cases.
 Before establishing Flood Law, Todd worked as an Assistant Wayne County Prosecutor.
-As a prosecutor, Todd litigated and tried various cases ranging from homicides, complicated fraud cases, narcotics trafficking cases, and criminal sexual conduct cases to general crimes.
+As a prosecutor, Todd litigated and tried various cases, including homicides, complicated fraud cases, narcotics trafficking cases, criminal sexual conduct cases and general crimes.
 Before leaving the Wayne County Prosecutor’s Office, he was promoted to Principal Attorney in charge of the Drug House Unit under Mike Duggan.
 While in the Drug House Unit, Todd successfully litigated against absentee landowners, including the DNR and mortgage holders, to clean up blighted houses used to sell narcotics.

-Some of Todd’s most notable work has been in courtrooms across the state, where he has successfully tried hundreds of cases.
+Some of Todd’s most notable work has been in courtrooms across the state.
 These cases include defending complicated RICO prosecutions, homicides, and corporations and individuals facing the might of the government.
-Todd’s experiences have also led him into the arena of conducting investigations.
-These investigations have included matters involving companies, universities, hospitals, and local municipalities.
+Todd’s experiences have also led him into the arena of conducting investigations, including matters involving companies, universities, hospitals and local municipalities.

-This is not the first time Todd has been called upon to step in to prosecute cases while being in private practice.
-Todd was designated as a Special Assistant Attorney General to prosecute cases in Oakland County and assist in prosecuting a pharmaceutical company.
+Todd has regularly been called upon to step in to prosecute cases while in private practice, having been designated a Special Assistant Attorney General to prosecute cases in Oakland County and assist in prosecuting a pharmaceutical company.

-Kevin Simowski is a former Wayne County Assistant Prosecutor who adds 22 years of experience to a team with over 200 years of combined trial experience.
-While at the Wayne County Prosecutor’s Office, Mr. Simowski was a key member in the criminal appellate division and the special assignments division.
+Kevin Simowski is a former Wayne County Assistant Prosecutor with 22 years of experience.
+While at the Wayne County Prosecutor’s Office, Kevin was a key member of the criminal appellate and the special assignments divisions.
 Notably, he obtained convictions of Martell Welch for a murder on the Belle Isle Bridge in Detroit, as well as Lawrence DeLisle for first-degree murder resulting from the drowning deaths of his four children in the Detroit River.
-Simowski was also the architect of Wayne County’s highly successful homicide unit.
-Before ending his career with the Prosecutor’s Office, Simowski was the Chief of Staff and Chief of Operations.
+Kevin was also the architect of Wayne County’s highly successful homicide unit.
+Before leaving the Prosecutor’s Office, Kevin was the Chief of Staff and Chief of Operations.

-In 2004, Mr. Simowski became the Chief of the Criminal Justice Bureau with the Michigan Attorney General’s Office.
-He directed five divisions, including Alcohol and Gambling Enforcement, Corrections, Criminal, Criminal Appellate, and Healthcare Fraud.
+In 2004, Kevin became the Chief of the Criminal Justice Bureau with the Michigan Attorney General’s Office.
+He directed five divisions, including Alcohol and Gambling Enforcement, Corrections, Criminal, Criminal Appellate and Healthcare Fraud.

-After a brief time with the Michigan AG, Mr. Simowski became the Vice President of Operations at the DMC Cardiovascular Institute and Corporate Vice President for Cardiovascular Service.
-Mr. Simowski spearheaded the DMC’s Accountable Care Organization, one of the nation’s first of such organizations.
-Mr. Simowski helped the DMC achieve external ratings by the US News & World Report as one of America’s best hospitals and Leapfrog Group Top Hospitals.
+After a brief time with the Michigan AG, Kevin became the Vice President of Operations at the DMC Cardiovascular Institute and Corporate Vice President for Cardiovascular Service.
+Kevin spearheaded the DMC’s Accountable Care Organization, one of the nation’s first such organizations.
+He helped the DMC achieve external ratings by the U.S. News & World Report as one of America’s best hospitals and Leapfrog Group Top Hospitals.

 Vincent Haisha is a Partner at Flood Law and a principal member of the Criminal Practice Group.
 Vince specializes in drunk driving litigation and medical marijuana defense, in addition to a large variety of state and federal offenses.